jdegand/ngrx-counter-am-snackbar/README.md

 NgRx Counter with Angular Material Snackbar

-This application is inspired by this [article](https://ackarim.medium.com/how-to-manage-your-notifications-in-angular-ngrx-inside-effects-as-a-side-actions-6cc09ec44646).
+This application is inspired by this [article](https://ackarim.medium.com/how-to-manage-your-notifications-in-angular-ngrx-inside-effects-as-a-side-actions-6cc09ec44646) and derivative of this [repo](https://github.com/ackuser/angular-ngrx-ngx-toastr).

 ## Screenshots